reagent-project/reagent/docs/FAQ/ComponentNotRerendering.md

 ### Question

-My component is not rendering, what's wrong?
+My component is not re-rendering, what's wrong?

 ### Answer

-Ask yourself this question: why do you think the Component should have updated?
+Ask yourself this question: why do you think the Component should have re-rendered?
 There's two possible answers:
   - a ratom (used by the Component) changed
   - the props for (arguments to) the Component changed

-We'll deal with each of these two cases seperately.
+We'll deal with these two cases seperately.

 ### A Ratom Changed